Jayvardhan-Reddy/Azure-Certification-DP-200/README.md

 - VCores
 	- Enables you to configure resources independently
 	- Greater control over compute and storage resources
-- SQL Elastic Pools
+- SQL Elastic Pools :bangbang: :triangular_flag_on_post:
 	- Relate to eDTUs.
 	- Enable you to buy set of compute and storage resources that are shared among all the databases in the pool.
 	- Each database can use the resources they need.
 - SQL Managed Instances
 	- Creates a database with near 100% compatibility with the latest SQL server.
-	- Useful for SQL Server  customers who would like t migrate on-premises servers instance in a “lift and shift” manner.
+	- Useful for SQL Server  customers who would like to migrate on-premises servers instance in a “lift and shift” manner.

 ### shell.azure.com to start Azure shell